-- Inspect your work area. - Look for "hazards" that could endanger you or your coworkers. - Then take steps to remove or reduce the risk of a potential accident. - Walkways, stairs and exits should be kept clear of obstacles at all times. - A simple stack of lumber could cause someone to trip and fall, or block an escape route. - Loose railings and unguarded openings in floors can be accidents waiting to happen. - Look for fire hazards as well. - Sparks from equipment, damaged electrical cords, even piles of wood scrap or cardboard can all be sources of ignition. - Correct situations like these as soon as possible. - As you reach the end of your shift you still have some "safety work" to do.
-Good housekeeping is important for accident prevention as well. - Tidy up your work area. - Properly dispose of scrap. - Return left over materials to their assigned storage places. - Put all tools and equipment back where they belong. - This eliminates clutter and makes things easier for everyone to find. - But not all housekeeping situations have simple solutions. - If you encounter a problem that you can't solve yourself, talk to your supervisor. - They are there to help.
+- Inspect your work area. - Look for "hazards" that could endanger you or your coworkers. - Then take steps to remove or reduce the risk of a potential accident. - Walkways, hallways and exits should be kept clear of obstacles at all times. - A simple pile of boxes could cause someone to trip and fall, or block an emergency escape route. - Loose railings and overstocked shelves can be accidents waiting to happen. - Look for fire hazards as well. - Sparks from machinery, damaged electrical cords, even piles of cardboard or paper can all be a source of ignition. - Correct situations like these as soon as possible. - As you reach the end of your shift you still have some "safety work" to do.
+Good housekeeping is also very important for accident prevention. - Tidy up your work area. - Properly dispose of scrap. - Return left over materials to their assigned storage places. - Put all tools, equipment and manuals back where they belong as well. - This eliminates clutter and makes things easier for everyone to find. - Don't overload shelves or jam-pack storage areas. - Find a "comfortable" place for everything... and put everything in its place. - But not all housekeeping situations have simple solutions. - If you encounter a problem that you can't solve yourself, talk to your supervisor or safety manager. - They are there to help.

-- Looking for potential problems and reducing risks can help us to prevent accidents, but sometimes the possibility of a problem occurring can't be avoided. - Wearing gloves, safety shoes and other personal protective equipment can help guard against injury. - Let's start at "ground level" and work our way up. - Foot protection such as safety shoes should be worn on all job sites. - Most safety shoes have soles that are designed for safe traction on specific surfaces, such as oily or wet flooring. - Many shoes have steel toes as well. - You need to choose the best shoes for the job you do, and wear them. - Gloves can improve your grip and protect your hands from potential hazards such as splinters, sharp edges and chemicals as well. - Gloves can be made from many types of material, including cloth, leather, metal-mesh, rubber and plastic. - Each protects you from different hazards. - Make sure you know which type is right for the job that you're doing. - Sometimes eye protection may seem bulky and unnecessary. - Eye injuries can be nasty, and far more "uncomfortable" and "inconvenient" than wearing safety eyewear will ever be. - Safety glasses and goggles protect against a variety of hazards. - In certain situations, you may also need to add a face shield or use a welder's helmet. - Ask your supervisor about the type of protection you'll need for your job.
+- Looking for potential problems and reducing risks can help us to prevent accidents, but sometimes the possibility of a problem occurring can't be avoided. - Wearing gloves, safety shoes and other personal protective equipment can help guard against injury. - Let's start at "ground level" and work our way up. - Foot protection such as safety shoes should be worn in many work environments. - Most safety shoes have soles that are designed for safe traction on specific surfaces, such as oily or wet flooring. - Many shoes have steel toes as well. - You need to choose the best shoes for the job you do, and wear them. - Gloves can improve your grip and protect your hands from potential hazards such as splinters, sharp edges and chemicals as well. - Gloves can be made from many types of material, including cloth, leather, metal- mesh, rubber and plastic. - Each material helps to protect you from different hazards. - Make sure you know which is the right type for the job that you're doing. - Sometimes eye protection may seem bulky and unnecessary, but remember: - Eye injuries can be nasty, and far more "uncomfortable" and "inconvenient" than wearing safety eyewear will ever be. - Safety glasses and goggles protect against a variety of hazards. - In certain situations, you may also need to add a face shield or use a welder's helmet. - Ask your supervisor about the type of protection you'll need for your job.